Borneo: World War II

 During World War II, Japanese forces gained control and occupied most areas of Borneo from 1941 to 1945.
 In the first stage of the war, the British saw the Japanese advance to Borneo as motivated by political and territorial ambitions rather than economic factors.
 The occupation drove many people in the coastal towns to the interior, searching for food and escaping the Japanese.
 The Chinese residents in Borneo, especially with the Sino-Japanese War in Mainland China mostly resisted the Japanese occupation.
 Following the formation of resistance movements in northern Borneo such as the Jesselton Revolt, many innocent indigenous and Chinese people were executed by the Japanese for their alleged involvement.

 In Kalimantan, the Japanese also killed many Malay intellectuals, executing all the Malay sultans of West Kalimantan in the Pontianak incidents, together with Chinese people who were already against the Japanese for suspecting them to be threats.
 Sultan Muhammad Ibrahim Shafi ud-din II of Sambas was executed in 1944.
 The sultanate was thereafter suspended and replaced by a Japanese council.
 The Japanese also set-up Pusat Tenaga Rakjat (PUTERA) in the Indonesian archipelago in 1943, although it was abolished the following year when it became too nationalistic.
 Some of the Indonesian nationalist like Sukarno and Hatta who had returned from Dutch exile began to co-operate with the Japanese.
 Shortly after his release, Sukarno became president of the Central Advisory Council, an advisory council for south Borneo, Celebes, and Lesser Sunda, set up in February 1945.

-Since the fall of Singapore, the Japanese sent several thousand of British and Australian prisoners of war to camps in Borneo such as Batu Lintang camp.
+After the fall of Singapore, the Japanese sent several thousand of British and Australian prisoners of war to camps in Borneo such as Batu Lintang camp.
 From the Sandakan camp site, only six of some 2,500 prisoners survived after they were forced to march in an event known as the Sandakan Death March.
 In addition, of the total of 17,488 Javanese labourers brought in by the Japanese during the occupation, only 1,500 survived mainly due to starvation, harsh working conditions and maltreatment.
 The Dayak and other indigenous people played a role in guerrilla warfare against the occupying forces, particularly in the Kapit Division.
 They temporarily revived headhunting of Japanese toward the end of the war, with Allied Z Special Unit provided assistance to them.
 Australia contributed significantly to the liberation of Borneo.
 The Australian Imperial Force was sent to Borneo to fight off the Japanese.
 Together with other Allies, the island was completely liberated in 1945.